Travel/POI: Bryce Canyon National Park (布萊斯峽谷國家公園), Utah - Introductions, Sunrise Point, Queen's Garden, Navajo Loop Trail, Sunset Point

 Photo Date: 2017.09.17 Location: Navajo Loop Trail

-On November 19, 2019 we joined my husband's high school classmates from Taiwan and their wives to build beautiful memories here as well.
+On November 19, 2019, we joined my husband's high school classmates from Taiwan and their wives to create beautiful memories here as well.

 2019年11月19日我們與我先生從臺灣來的高中同學及他們的妻子,也一同在此建造美好的回憶。